vincentwimmer/System-Health-Reports/README.md

 - Up Time
 - CPU usage at time of report.
 - Memory usage at time of report.
-- Internet Connectivity by making system ping an external address and returning result.
+- Internet Connectivity by making the system ping an external address and returning the result.

 Network Information
-- IPv4 Addressing
+- IPv4 Address
-- IPv6 Addressing
+- IPv6 Address
-- RAW Address
+- MAC Address
 - Address Family

 Hardware Information